live-codes/livecodes/docs/docs/features/editor-settings.md

 LiveCodes allows a lot of flexibility for configuring which code editor to use and its settings.

-`Editor Settings` screen can be accessed from app menu → Editor Settings.
+`Editor Settings` screen can be accessed from Settings menu → Editor Settings.

 import RunInLiveCodes from '../../src/components/RunInLiveCodes.tsx';